University Ridge Golf Course: Course tour

 The eighteenth hole at University Ridge (Capitol Climb) is an uphill dogleg left par 4.
-This hole, which measures 413 yards from the back tees, is flanked by trees all along its right side, as well as thick grass to the left.
-A total of 3 bunkers border the left side of the landing zone, giving players a difficult tee shot.
+This hole, which measures 440 yards from the back tees, is flanked by trees all along its right side, as well as thick grass to the left.
+A total of 3 bunkers borders the left side of the landing zone, giving players a difficult tee shot.
 On the uphill approach to the large green, players must account for a drop off left, as well as a large bunker right.
 The final three holes at University Ridge provide a great finish to a great round on a championship caliber golf course.

 The back nine measures 3582 yd from the back tees.

-From the back tees, University Ridge measures 7286 yd, with a course rating of 74.9 and a slope rating of 144.
+From the back tees, University Ridge measures 7286 yd, with a course rating of 75.8 and a slope rating of 142.